TEFL vs CELTA vs TESOL?

 The most important consideration when choosing a TEFL certificate type is which one will allow you to become a great teacher and get a quality job.
 In many countries, Thailand included, there is a huge range in the quality of teaching jobs available.

 Similar to other occupations, the best English teaching jobs will go to the most qualified.
-As we train over 550 teachers in the Cambridge CELTA every year, we have heard a lot of success stories but also some horror stories.
+As we train over 600 teachers on the Cambridge CELTA every year, we have heard a lot of success stories but also some horror stories.

 Some centres promise job placement to anyone who graduates their course.
 Although this may seem like a positive, we strongly recommend against this.
 The reason being that the type of schools graduates are placed into are normally quite poor.
-Any school that will accept a new teacher without the application process / interview are not schools one would want to work in; most likely schools with a high turnover rate for teachers due to a bad working environment and poor support.
+Any school that will accept a new teacher without the application process / interview are not schools you want to work in; most likely these schools have a high turnover rate for teachers due to a bad working environment and poor support.
+We hear countless horror stories from teachers so keep this in mind when choosing a school.

 There are a lot of really good teacher training centres in the world and there are a lot of bad ones.
 If you go to a regular TEFL centre the quality may be great, horrible, or somewhere in between.
-When you go to a CELTA or Trinity TESOL centre, you can guarantee that they are licensed through Cambridge or Trinity College and will be, at the very minimum, a good centre with a well-designed course.
+When you go to a CELTA or SIT TESOL centre, you can guarantee that they are licensed and regularly moderated through Cambridge University or School of International Training Vermont and will be, at the very minimum, a good centre with a well-designed course.

-If you choose a different certificate, make sure to do your research!
+If you choose a different certificate, it is more important that you do your research!

 A common misconception is that the CELTA is not useful for teaching Young Learners.
 It is true that the course was originally designed to focus on teaching English as a foreign language to adults.
-However, many of the principles are directly transferable to teaching young learners, especially teenagers.
-For this reason, most TEFL jobs for young learners still require the CELTA (or Trinity TESOL).
+However, most of the principles are directly transferable to teaching young learners, especially teenagers.
+For this reason, most TEFL jobs for young learners still require the CELTA or SIT TESOL.

 There is no equivalent entry level TEFL certificate that focuses purely on Young Learners.
 Those that claim to be better for teaching young learners are not as well regarded by employers and will hinder your ability to compete in the jobs market.
 Better employers will give you on the job training to deal with issues such as discipline and classroom management which can be more difficult with young learners compared to adults.

-At IH Bangkok, to help new teachers prepare for teaching young learners, we offer a free 2-day Introduction to Teaching Young Learners course as part of our CELTA package for 2019.
+At IH Bangkok and Chiang Mai, to help teachers prepare for teaching young learners, we offer a free 2-day (optional) Introduction to Teaching Young Learners course as part of our CELTA package.

 Teachers who already have some experience may desire to take a more extensive course that develops their skills specifically with regard to Young Learners, for example how to focus less on grammar and develop more engaging games and activities.
-This is why International House has developed the IHCYLT, which is a 2-week course with observed teaching practice at different age groups.
+We also have the International House Certificate in Teaching Young Learners and Teens which is a 2-week course with observed teaching practice at different age groups.
 This course is best taken after the CELTA though, and after some experience teaching young learners.

 - A good grade on the CELTA